 We launched 1⃣6⃣1⃣ activities w/ INCLUSION top of mind.

-Visionary, globally minded donors can help break the spread of COVID-19 abroad.
-We are so grateful to supporters for stand by our beneficiaries' sides as they confront the pandemic.
+Visionary, globally minded donors can help break the spread of Covid-19 abroad.
+We are so grateful to supporters for stand by the sides of the people we serve as they confront the pandemic.

 They will need your continued support.

-Humanity & Inclusion teams are mobilized in most of our organization's 55 countries of intervention to help limit the spread and to fight COVID-19.
+Humanity & Inclusion teams are mobilized in most of our organization's 59 countries of intervention to help limit the spread and to fight Covid-19.

 Our logistics team has made two storage areas available for national and international humanitarian organizations, along with a fleet of trucks to move hygiene kits, food, and medical supplies into position.
 Read more about our work supporting Rohingya refugees during this challenging time.